Courses and Instruction FAQs

 Do your courses require textbooks?

 Some courses do require textbooks, but most textbooks are electronic.
-ISWI provides required books to students.
+ISWI provides required books to all students.

 How do you teach lab courses like biology or chemistry?